dusty-nv/jetson-inference/docs/detectnet-tao.md

 ### Importing Your Own TAO Detection Models

 Although jetson-inference can automatically download, convert, and load the pre-trained TAO detection models above, you may wish to use a different version of those models or your own DetectNet_v2 model that you trained or fine-tuned using TAO.
 To do that, copy your trained ETLT model to your Jetson, along with the appropriate version of the [`tao-converter`](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/tao/resources/tao-converter) tool.
-Then depending on your model's configuration, you can run a script like below to generate the TensorRT engine from the ETLT:
+Then depending on your model's configuration (which are typically found on the model card), you can run a script like below to generate the TensorRT engine from the ETLT:

 ``` bash
 # model config